nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

 integration and unit tests in the container in order to capture a more complete picture of the Code Coverage achieved.

-When an PR lands in the source code repository after passing those checks, the pipeline for building and testing images may be triggered automatically or it may be triggered separately at some interval.
+When a PR lands in the source code repository after passing those checks, the pipeline for building and testing images may be triggered automatically or it may be triggered separately at some interval.